Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Explanation:

-• Population mean is a parameter, not a statistic → Statement II is FALSE
+• Population mean is a parameter (it describes the whole population), not a statistic → Statement II is FALSE

 Question 3